georgecodes/s3-simple-appengine/readme.txt

+This project is a Java library for connecting to Amazon S3 from Google App Engine.

 Last Update to Readme: 2011/02/15

 =======

-About:

-This project is a simple java library for connecting to Amazon S3 from Google App Engine.
+About This Project:

 The code is a mix of these libraries: s3-simple (forked) -> https://github.com/ogrodnek/s3-simple